dimitri-nicolo/calico/networking/dual-tor.md

 on each node, to perform all of the above points that are needed before Kubernetes starts running.
 That means that it:

--  provisions the stable IP address
+-  Provisions the stable IP address.

--  makes the changes needed to ensure that the stable address will be used as the source IP for any outgoing connections from the node
+-  Makes the changes needed to ensure that the stable address will be used as the source IP for any outgoing connections from the node.

--  starts running BGP, peering with the node's ToRs, in order to advertise the node's stable address to other nodes
+-  Starts running BGP, peering with the node's ToRs, in order to advertise the node's stable address to other nodes.

--  configures efficient ECMP in the Linux kernel (with `fib_multipath_hash_policy=1` and `fib_multipath_use_neigh=1`).
+-  Configures efficient ECMP in the Linux kernel (with `fib_multipath_hash_policy=1` and `fib_multipath_use_neigh=1`).

 More detail is given below on how to run this early networking image.
-A key point is that it must run as soon as possible after each node boot, and before Kubernetes starts on the node, so is typically run as a Docker or podman container.
+A key point is that it must run as soon as possible after each node boot, and before Kubernetes starts on the node, so it is typically run as a Docker or podman container.

 After its start-of-day provisioning, the early networking container keeps running so that it can tag-team the BGP role with Calico's regular BGP service running inside the